OmniRobotHome: A Multi-Camera Home Platform for Real-Time Human-Robot Interaction: System Details

 Our system uses only RGB cameras, as dedicated depth sensors lack the hardware synchronization support needed across 48 streams.
-We adopt a fully learned pipeline built on a calibrated stereo pair from our existing RGB cameras.
+We therefore build a fully learned RGB-based 6D object tracking pipeline using a calibrated stereo pair selected from our existing camera array.
+The pipeline combines stereo depth estimation, detector-based mask acquisition, FoundationPose-based 6D tracking, and detector-guided relocalization.

-\textbf{Depth estimation.} We estimate dense metric depth with FoundationStereo~\cite{wen2025FoundationStereo,wen2026fastfoundationstereo}, optimized with TensorRT and run on downsampled images ($672\times448$) for real-time throughput.
-We capture a stereo pair $(I_L, I_R)$ at $2048\times1536$, downsample for TensorRT inference, and undistort and rectify the images to obtain $(I'_L, I'_R)$.
+\textbf{Stereo Depth Estimation.} We estimate dense metric depth with Fast-FoundationStereo~\cite{wen2026fastfoundationstereo}, optimized with TensorRT and run on downsampled images ($640\times480$) for real-time throughput.
+At runtime, we capture a stereo pair $(I_L, I_R)$ at $2048\times1536$, undistort and rectify the images using the calibrated stereo geometry, and downsample the rectified pair for TensorRT inference.
+The resulting depth map provides the metric RGB-D input required by the downstream 6D pose estimator.

+\textbf{Closed-Set Mask Acquisition.} We integrate YOLO-E~\cite{yolo26_ultralytics} as an instance segmentation front-end for acquiring object masks.
+Although YOLO-E supports open-vocabulary segmentation, we operate it in a closed-set mode by using precomputed visual-prompt embeddings (VPEs) for the target objects.
+For each object class, we obtain VPEs from multiple reference images with bounding box annotations of the corresponding object, average them, and normalize the result to form a single class prototype.
+We load these object-specific prototypes as fixed class embeddings, avoiding runtime text-prompt encoding and producing masks only for the known object set.
+The detector returns class-specific instance masks, centers, bounding boxes, and confidence scores.
+Importantly, the detector is not used to directly estimate 6D pose.
+Instead, it provides masks for instance discovery, initialization, duplicate suppression, and relocalization.

-\textbf{Segmentation and 6D tracking.} Given the estimated depth, YOLO-E~\cite{yolo26_ultralytics} provides open-vocabulary segmentation masks that are fed, together with the depth map, into FoundationPose~\cite{wen2024FoundationPose} for marker-free 6D tracking.
-FoundationPose requires only a template mesh; for objects without pre-existing CAD models, we reconstruct meshes offline using MV-SAM3D~\cite{sam3dteam2025sam3d3dfyimages}, a multi-view extension of SAM3D that leverages our dense camera array.
+\textbf{6D Registration and Tracking.} Given a detected instance mask and the estimated depth map, we initialize the object pose using FoundationPose~\cite{wen2024FoundationPose}.
+FoundationPose requires only a template mesh for each object.
+For objects without pre-existing CAD models, we reconstruct meshes offline using MV-SAM3D~\cite{li2026mv}, a multi-view extension of SAM3D that leverages our dense camera array.
+Once an object has been registered, subsequent frames are processed using the FoundationPose tracking module to update the 6D pose.
+Thus, the detector provides sparse mask observations for initialization and recovery, while FoundationPose performs continuous metric 6D pose tracking.

+\textbf{Multi-Instance Tracking and Duplicate Suppression.} The system supports multiple instances per object class.
+When a new detection is available, the pipeline can dynamically instantiate a new FoundationPose tracker, up to a maximum of five active instances per class.
+Before creating a new tracker, we compare the new detection mask with the masks associated with existing same-class active instances.
+If the mask IoU exceeds a duplicate threshold,

+the detection is treated as an already-tracked physical object and is discarded.
+This step prevents the same object from being repeatedly registered as multiple independent tracks, even when duplicate detections remain after detector-side non-maximum suppression.